 If boiling is not possible, treat water with chemicals.
 Try to filter sediment by using a coffee filter, t-shirt, or whatever you can to make it as clear as possible.
 Each Potable Aqua tablet contains 20 mg of Tetraglycine Hydroperiodide, which liberates 8 mg of titratable iodine when used.
 In 30 minutes the iodine will make the water safe to drink.

 We use these everyday and they come everywhere we go since we gave up bottled water.
-You can boil water in these to purify.
+You can boil water in these to purify it.
 You can store water in your trunk for months (beware of freezing temps.)
 Fill them up from your Berkey.
 They pay for themselves within weeks.

-Store water long-term without plastics (less durable, can leach chemicals) and do as the Italians and use a Fusti.
+Store water long-term without plastics (less durable, can leach chemicals) and do as the Italians and use a Fusti stainless steel continaer.
 Traditionally used to store wine, milk, and olive oil: they can keep water fresh and uncontaminated for months or more.
-5L more-or-less covers you for 72 hours.
-Also comes in 25L and 50L sizes for long term storage.